clearmatics/libsnark/README.md

 Using the library involves the following high-level steps:

-1. Express the statements to be proved as an R1CS (or any of the other languages above, such as arithmetic circuits, Boolean circuits, or TinyRAM).
+1. Express the statements to be proved as an R1CS.
     This is done by writing C++ code that constructs an R1CS, and linking this code together with libsnark
 2. Use libsnark's generator algorithm to create the public parameters for this